-Now both ATX and ITX standards are divided into several different form factors such as Standard ATX, mATX, Mini-ITX, Nano-ITX, Pico-ITX, Mobile-ITX etx.
+ATX and ITX standards are divided into several factors: Standard ATX, mATX, Mini-ITX, Nano-ITX, Pico-ITX, Mobile-ITX, etc.

-However, for commercial PCs there are three common form factors i.e Standard-ATX, mATX and Mini-ITX.
-Workstation PCs, on the other hand, often use the E-ATX motherboards.
+However, for commercial PCs, there are three common form factors, i.e., Standard-ATX, mATX, and Mini-ITX.
+Workstation PCs, on the other hand, often use E-ATX motherboards.

 The following table defines how these form factors differ in terms of size and purpose: